Be My Valentine, Charlie Brown: Music score

-The music score was composed by Vince Guaraldi (except where noted) and conducted and arranged by John Scott Trotter.
-It was recorded by the Vince Guaraldi Trio on December 9, 17, 18, 23 and 30 1974, at Wally Heider Studios, featuring Guaraldi (piano, electric piano, Minimoog, ARP String Ensemble, electric guitar), Seward McCain (electric bass) and Vince Lateano (drums).
+The music score for Be My Valentine, Charlie Brown was composed by Vince Guaraldi and conducted/arranged by John Scott Trotter.
+It was recorded by the Vince Guaraldi Trio on December 9, 17, 18, 23, and 30, 1974, at Wally Heider Studios, featuring Guaraldi (piano, electric piano, Minimoog, ARP String Ensemble, electric guitar), Seward McCain (electric bass), and Vince Lateano (drums).

-The theme song, "Heartburn Waltz" (Track 15) is performed in ten different variations.
-A mono version of "Heartburn Waltz" (version 6) was released in 1998 on Charlie Brown's Holiday Hits, the first time any music cues from the special received general release.
-In the mid-2000s, recording session reel-to-reel tapes for seven 1970s-era Peanuts television specials scored by Guaraldi were discovered by his son, David Guaraldi, resulting in four additional cues — "Never Again", "Heartburn Waltz" (version 8), "There's Been a Change" and "Heartburn Waltz" (aka "Charlie Brown's Wake-Up") (version 9) — featuring on the compilation album, Vince Guaraldi and the Lost Cues from the Charlie Brown Television Specials, Volume 2 (2008).
+Prior to the complete soundtrack release, select cues appeared on compilation albums.
+A mono version of "Heartburn Waltz" (5th reprise) sourced directly from the television soundtrack was issued on Charlie Brown's Holiday Hits (1998), marking the first general release of music from the special.
+Additional cues sourced from mid-2000s reel-to-reel discoveries, including "Never Again" and "Charlie's Wake Up", were featured on Vince Guaraldi and the Lost Cues from the Charlie Brown Television Specials, Volume 2 (2008).

-A remastered soundtrack album featuring original recordings and bonus tracks was released on January 17, 2025.
+On January 17, 2025, the complete original remastered recordings were officially released by Lee Mendelson Film Productions in honor of the special's 50th anniversary, presenting the full score and several previously unreleased tracks for the first time.